gar1t/tensorflow-workshop/src/SCRIPT.md

 which defines the models and operations that will be run throughout the workshop.

+#### History

+Explain the rationale of using TensorFlow for these models rather than Keras.

+- Started with Keras Mask RCNN implementation
+- Discovered the ecosystem of object detectors and was interested in comparing
+- TensorFlow object detection is a more complete framework, having virtaully all of the detector + backbone combinations of interest (in fact these are configurable via a single text file)

 #### Project models

 There are three categories of models in the project: